15 World’s Biggest Grape-Producing Countries

 Oceania

 Based on the continental statistical view of the FAOSTAT database, the production of Grapes can be tracked down into several regions.
-Europe and Asia still become the major regions of grape production in 2023.
-Statistically, the production of Grapes from Europe and Asia reached 24.7 million and 27.8 million tons, respectively.
-In Addition, the Americas also produce around 12.7 million tons of Grapes in 2023.
-Meanwhile, Africa can produce 5 million tons and Oceania can produce 2 million tons.
+Europe and Asia still become the major regions of grape production in 2024.
+Statistically, the production of Grapes from Europe and Asia reached 24.4 million and 31.8 million tons, respectively.
+In addition, the Americas also produce around 12.7 million tons of Grapes in 2024.
+Meanwhile, Africa can produce 4.7 million tons and Oceania can produce 2 million tons.

 Taxonomically, the grape (Vitis vinifera) belongs to the order of Vitales and the family of Vitaceae.
 Biologically, this plant is a fruit plant in the form of a shrub that propagates with many branches.
 Agronomically, grapes are one of the plants that can live optimally in lowland areas and require a long dry season ranging from 4-7 months with a high intensity of sunlight.

 In many developing countries, the cultivation of grapes is starting to increase because of the bright and potential market for the future.
-From all over the world, there are the biggest countries with grape production.
-This Data comes from the Food and Agriculture Organization (FAO).
+From all over the world, there are some of the biggest countries which have millions of grape productions.
+Here is the rank of 15 World’s Largest Country Producers of Grapes in 2024 and all this data comes from the Food and Agriculture Organization (FAO) in 2026.

 Ranks